tinysheep007/GRE-Review/mathMistakes.md

 ![equilateral](./pic/equilateralTriangleFOrmula.png)

 ### angle theory
-- if the sum of the two smallest side's squre is smller than the third side's squre, triangle would be obtuse triangle.
+- if the sum of the two smallest side's squre(^2) is smller than the third side's squre, triangle would be obtuse triangle.
 If bigger, then it is a acute triangle.
 - radical 3 / 4 * (a^2)
 - a is the side length